Gort Map and Tourist Information

 While the town history can be dated back to the 6th century, it is recent history which places Gort high on the list of tourist attractions in Galway.
 The focus of this attraction is its associations with W.B.
 Yeats who lived at Thoor Ballylee, Lady Augusta Gregory, who lived at Coole Park (her famous one act play "Spreading the News" was set in the market square in Gort) and Edward

 Kilmacduagh Monastic Site

 Round Tower: This is the highest Round Tower in Ireland, being 120 ft. high.
 It is Ireland’s Pisa as it leans at least two feet from the perpendicular.
 It probably dates to the 10th century and tradition says that the builder was the legendary tradesman, the Goban Saor.
 Cathedral: The oldest part of Teampaill Mor Mac Duagh is the west gable.
 Later additions were the south transept, Our Lady’s Chapel and the north transept, the O’Shaughnessy Chapel, named after the local ruling family.
 Glebe House: Seancloch is a large two-storey ,castellated structure standing north of the cathedral.
-It was the bishop’s or abbot’s house.Ê
+It was the bishop’s or abbot’s house.

 O’Hynes Abbey: This is a beautiful 13th century building which stands apart from the other ecclesiastical ruins.